solkimicreb/book_of_algorand/README.md

 }
 ```

-This scripts creates and funds the treasury account by 0.3 algos to cover the cost of account creations and later transaction fees.
+This scripts creates and funds the treasury account by 0.3 algos to cover the cost of the account creation and later transaction fees.

-If you wish to learn more about Algorand account creation visit the [related documentation page](https://developer.algorand.org/docs/get-details/accounts/).
+If you wish to learn more about Algorand accounts visit the [related documentation page](https://developer.algorand.org/docs/get-details/accounts/).

 ### Creating the story ASA

 > Reminder: custom tokens are called Algorand Standard Assets (ASAs) in Algorand.

-ASAs are created via an http requests with a few key parameters.
-The immutable parameters are the following.
+ASAs are created via an http requests with a few immutable parameters.

-- `totalIssuance`: the total number of mintable tokens, which is 1 for NFTs and a larger number for fungible tokens.
+- `totalIssuance`: the total number of mintable tokens which is 1 for NFTs and a larger number for fungible tokens.
-- `decimals`: the decimal points for the token, which is 0 for NFTs.
+- `decimals`: the decimal points for the token which is 0 for NFTs.
 - `assetName`: The name of the token.
 - `unitName`: The name of a single unit of the token.
 - `assetUrl`: An url which points to the project's website.

 Other important parameters can be changed after token creation.

 - `reserve`: The Algorand address where the total supply of the ASA will be created.
-Tokens held by this address are regarded out of circulation.
+Tokens held by this address are regarded as out of circulation.
 - `freeze`: The Algorand address which can freeze token holdings of other accounts by a freeze transaction.
 This feature can be disabled by setting it to null.
 - `clawback`: The Algorand address which can claw back holdings of other accounts by a clawback transaction.
 This feature can be disabled by setting it to null.
 - `manager`: The Algorand address which can change the above fields of the ASA.